-A new hybrid-powered purse seiner/trawler built by Turkey’s Cemre Shipyard has been delivered to Liegruppen, a Norwegian family-owned fishing company that traces its roots to the early 1800s.
+A new hybrid-powered purse seiner/trawler built in Turkey has been delivered to Liegruppen, a Norwegian family-owned fishing company that traces its roots to the early 1800s.

 Developed by Salt Ship Design and classed by DNV, Libas has a length of 86.5 metres, a beam of 17.8 metres, a draught of 7.8 metres, accommodations for 16 crewmembers, a MAN 6L51/60 6,000kW dual-fuel main engine, and a Corvus Energy 500kWh battery pack.

 The owners said the NOK350 million (US$39.4 million) newbuild is the world’s first LNG-battery hybrid fishing vessel, its particular propulsion configuration having been specifically selected to fulfil the requirement for a vessel that is capable of sustainable fishing operations.